-- 32. The Committee is concerned by reports that under the Law on Administration of Activities of Overseas Nongovernmental Organizations in the Mainland of China and the Charity Law, many civil society organisations and charitable organisations, respectively, have been unable to register or re-register as required in order to be able to operate in mainland China.
-The Committee is also concerned by reports that the number of nongovernmental organisations in China has decreased tremendously in the past few years, and that no organisations working to combat racial discrimination are registered there (arts.
+- 32. The Committee is concerned by reports that, under the Law on the Administration of Activities of Overseas Non-governmental Organizations in the Mainland of China and the Charity Law, many civil society organizations and charitable organizations have been unable to register or re-register as required in order to be able to operate in mainland China.
+The Committee is also concerned by reports that the number of non-governmental organizations in China has decreased tremendously in the past few years, and that no organizations working to combat racial discrimination are registered there (arts.
 2 and 5). - 33.
-Recalling that civil society can play an important role in meeting the challenges of implementing the Convention, the Committee: - (a) Recommends that the State party ensure that its laws and regulations, including the Law on Administration of Activities of Overseas Nongovernmental Organizations in the Mainland of China and the Charity Law, provide an open space for civil society and specifically for non-governmental organisations working to combat racial discrimination, improving transparency of registration procedures; and - (b) Requests that the State party provide in its follow-up report the number of non-governmental organisations that work on issues related to the Convention and are officially registered in China.
+Recalling that civil society can play an important role in meeting the challenges of implementing the Convention, the Committee: - (a) Recommends that the State party ensure that its laws and regulations, including the Law on the Administration of Activities of Overseas Non-governmental Organizations in the Mainland of China and the Charity Law, provide an open space for civil society, and specifically for non-governmental organizations working to combat racial discrimination, improving transparency of registration procedures; - (b) Requests the State party to provide in its follow-up report the number of non-governmental organizations that are working on issues relating to the Convention and are officially registered in China.

-Hukou
+Hukou system

 - 34. The Committee welcomes the State party's information that, by 2020, it will eliminate the distinction between agricultural and non-agricultural residence registration.
-However, the Committee is concerned by reports that recent efforts to reform the hukou system have not produced substantial positive changes for many rural migrants, including ethnic minorities (arts.
+The Committee is, however, concerned by reports that recent efforts to reform the hukou system have not made substantial positive changes for many rural migrants, including ethnic minorities (arts.
 2 and 5). - 35.
 The Committee refers to its previous recommendation (see CERD/C/CHN/CO/10-13, para.
-14) and recommends that the State party ensure that reforms to the hukou system allow internal migrants, in particular members of ethnic minorities, enjoy the same work, and social security, health and education benefits as long-time urban residents.
+14), and recommends that the State party ensure that reforms to the hukou system allow internal migrants, in particular members of ethnic minorities, enjoy the same work and social security, health and education benefits as long-time urban residents.